Algebraic classification of Hietarinta's solutions of Yang-Baxter equations~:~invertible $4\times 4$ operators: Algebraic solutions for the Hietarinta classes

 \subsection{Summary}

-Out of the 10 Hietarinta classes in \eqref{eq:Hietarinta4by4}, we obtain 9 classes.
-Some of these 9 classes are obtained by just one of the algebraic solutions whereas some others are contained in algebraic solutions with different origins.
-These are succinctly summarized in Table \ref{tab:summary} which captures the entire essence of this work.
+We obtain nine of the ten Hietarinta classes in \eqref{eq:Hietarinta4by4}.
+While some of these nine classes are contained in algebraic solutions with distinct sources, others can be acquired from just one of the algebraic solutions.
+The main content of this work is captured in Table \ref{tab:summary}, which provides a clear overview of these.